MaryJay787/100-days-of-code/r1-log.md

 ### R1D4
 Following a react, jest, enzyme tutorial video but, also adjusting some of the code to fit my project.
 Which sorta turned out to be a fail because I wanted to use Semantic UI React for styling but it doesn't play well with jest and enzyme.
 I learned today that I have to brush up on my HTMl and CSS.
 Lots more to learn but making progress.

+### R1D5
+Forgot to post this yesterday.
+But I am in the process of learning more about jest and enzyme.
+I also am trying to figure out what other programs I want to implement into my app.